 Why Therapy Is An Essential Part of Addiction Recovery

 One of the most unspoken truths about addiction recovery is that the struggle doesn’t end when the drug use does.
-Studies have shown that while detox is crucial to addiction recovery, therapy and long-term follow-up to prevent relapse are just as important in creating long-lasting change .
+Studies have shown that while detox is crucial to addiction recovery, therapy and long-term follow-up help prevent relapse.

 Therapy not only helps in healing the addicted brain, but it also serves as an invaluable foundation and emotional outlet as you move forward in recovery.

-When going through the process of recovery, many difficult emotions may arise, or many painful memories might start to come back.
-Using therapy for drug addiction and alcoholism as part of your recovery arsenal helps to manage the various emotions and events that come your way, without threatening your recovery.
+When going through the process of recovery, many difficult emotions may arise Using therapy for drug addiction and alcoholism as part of your recovery helps to manage the various emotions and events that come your way, without threatening your recovery.

-Family members and significant others can also benefit from therapy, as they have likely been greatly impacted by your struggles with addiction as well.
-Therapy can help loved ones affected by addiction to understand and process what your world is like whilst navigating their own emotions.
+Family members and significant others can also benefit from therapy.
+They will have likely been greatly impacted by your struggles with addiction as well.
+Therapy can help loved ones affected by addiction to understand and process their own emotions.
 Maintaining positive relationships with those around you is an integral part of recovery, so it is important to consider engaging in therapy with those who are closest to you.

 What is Therapy in Addiction Recovery?

-During the later stages of recovery as you progress through life, there are a range of therapies that can be used.
+During the later stages of recovery, there are a range of therapies that can be used.
 These include individual counselling, couples counselling and bereavement counselling.